Document Type : Research Paper

-Immunology Department, Isfahan Medical School, Isfahan University of Medical Sciences, Isfahan, Iran.
+Immunology Department, Faculty of Medicine, Isfahan University of Medical Sciences, Isfahan, Iran

 Genetics and Molecular Biology Department, Isfahan Medical School, Isfahan University of Medical Sciences, Isfahan, Iran

-Background: Programmed cell death protein-1 (PD-1)/PD-L1 pathway is one of the immune checkpoint pathways involved in regulation of the immune responses and suppression of anti-tumor defense.
-PD-1/B7-H1-blocking antibodies improve immune responses such as cytotoxic activity of CD8+/CD4+T cells and also increase mortality of tumor cells; however their use is accompanied by adverse effects in patients.
+Background: Programmed cell death protein-1 (PD-1)/PD-L1 pathway is one of the immune checkpoint pathways involved in the regulation of the immune responses and the suppression of anti-tumor defense.
+PD-1/PD-L1 blocking antibodies improve immune responses such as cytotoxic activity of CD8+/CD4+T cells and increase mortality of tumor cells as well; however, their use is accompanied by adverse side effects.

 Objectives: We aimed to produce a native blocker of human PD-1/PD-L1, for developing T cells cytotoxicity and tumor cells apoptosis.

-Materials and Methods: We designed and cloned soluble human PD-1-GFP-pcDNA3.1/hygro construct in Escherichia coli strain TOP10 cells and then transfected this construct into HEK cells.
-Concentration of secreted shPD-1 in the supernatant was measured and the supernatant was used for blocking PD-L1 on the MDA-MB-231 cells.
-The cytotoxicity of CD8+/CD4+T cells and apoptosis of MDA-MB-231 cells under the influence of shPD-1 in the co-culture of T cells with MDA-MB-231 cells were evaluated using flow cytometry technique.
+Materials and Methods: We designed and cloned soluble human PD-1-GFP-pcDNA3.1/hygro construct in Escherichia coli strain TOP10 cells and then transfected this construct into the HEK cells.
+The concentration of the secreted shPD-1 in the supernatant was measured and the supernatant was used for blocking PD-L1 on the MDA-MB-231 cells.
+The cytotoxicity of CD8+/CD4+T cells and the apoptosis of MDA-MB-231 cells, under the influence of shPD-1 in the co-culture of T cells with the MDA-MB-231 cells, were evaluated using flow cytometry technique.

-Results: GFP expression in the transfected cells illustrated the successful designing, transfection and production of shPD-1.
-Soluble human PD-1 concentration in supernatant of transfected HEK cells was significantly higher than untransfected cells.
-In addition, shPD-1 significantly blocked PD-L1 on the MDA- MB-231 cells, improved cytotoxicity of CD4+T cells and increased apoptosis of MDA-MB-231 cells.
+Results: The GFP expression in the transfected cells illustrated the successful designing, transfection, and production of shPD-1.
+Soluble human PD-1 concentration in the supernatant of the transfected HEK cells was significantly higher than the untransfected cells.
+In addition, shPD-1 significantly blocked PD-L1 on the MDA- MB-231 cells, improved the cytotoxicity of CD4+T cells, and increased the apoptosis of MDA-MB-231 cells.

-Conclusions: Overall, increased CD4+T cell cytotoxicity and tumor cells apoptosis under the influence of shPD-1, confirmed effectiveness of shPD-1 as a natural blocker of PD-L1and as an augmenter of the anti-tumor immune responses.
+Conclusion: Overall, increased CD4+T cell cytotoxicity and tumor cells apoptosis under the influence of shPD-1, confirmed the effectiveness of shPD-1 as a natural blocker of PD-L1and as an augmenter of the anti-tumor immune responses.